 Most health assessments for SBT have been conducted using ranched animals.
 Comparatively, the health status of non-ranched wild SBT has received little attention.
 Some wild SBT sampling has previously been conducted with participation of SBT industry as part of Aquafin Cooperative Research Centre and Fisheries Research and Development Corporation projects.
 This research was based on frozen and formalin fixed samples that were collected by the industry from tuna schools captured for ranching so for example the samples for pathogen detection (particularly some species of parasites) were limited.
 All SBT were from GAB, further limiting interpretation of the results.
-Some of the results from this work with wild tuna have been published (please see Rough et al. 2005, Aiken et al. 2007, Aiken et al. 2008, Aiken et al. 2009) and one manuscript has recently been accepted for publication (Kirchhoff et al. 2014).
+Some of the results from this work with wild tuna have been published (please see Rough et al. 2005, Aiken et al. 2007, Aiken et al. 2008, Aiken et al. 2009, Kirchoff et al. 2014).

-This proposal extends the 1.2 t RMA request granted for 2014, to cover further work in 2015.
+This proposal extends the 1.2 t RMA request granted for 2015, to cover further work in 2016.
 This request is based on an estimate of 20 SBT with a maximum weight of 60 kg each.
-In 2014, a total of 30 SBT were caught for this project, amounting to an estimated 663 kg.
+In 2015, a total of 16 SBT have been caught for this project, amounting to an estimated 392 kg.

-To date, publications from this research have not yet been completed, the first papers are anticipated to be submitted for publication later this year.
+To date, publications from this research have not yet been completed.
+The first papers are anticipated to be submitted for publication later this year.
 The papers will be provided to the ESC for information once available.